 - The Advent Movement that paved the way

 - Ellen White and the growth of Seventh-day Adventism

 - Mission work and global expansion

-- First official statement of beliefs
+- Our official statement of belief

 With this in mind, he turned his attention to studying the prophecies found in Daniel and Revelation.
 It didn’t take long for Miller to conclude that Jesus’ second coming was a literal event—and it might be happening much sooner than many thought.

 Not wanting to lead anyone astray, Miller didn’t speak up right away.
 He studied for nine more years until he could no longer stifle conviction.
 It was time to tell the world.

 Miller’s study of the 2300-day prophecy in Daniel 8 and 9 convinced him that the Second Advent (the second coming of Christ) was right around the corner—in 1843 or 1844.
 Eventually, his follower Samuel Snow set a more specific date: October 22nd, 1844.2

 This prediction gained traction, and the movement grew in both size and enthusiasm.
 Followers mostly came from existing churches.
 They were Methodists, Presbyterians, and Episcopalians.

 At that time, their belief in the soon coming of Christ was radical.
 As a result, many of the existing churches removed these people from membership.

 So they came together and called themselves the Millerites, and they excitedly anticipated the predicted date.